bjmorgan/py-sc-fermi/docs/source/usage_notes.rst

 Usage notes
 ===========

 Conventions and units.
-For the model behind the calculation — the statistics, the charge-neutrality solve, and the pool constraints — see :doc:`theory`.
+For the model behind the calculation (the statistics, the charge-neutrality solve, and the pool constraints), see :doc:`theory`.

 - "Unit cell" throughout means the cell for which the density-of-states data was calculated.
 Volumes, degeneracies, and electron counts must all be